-15 May Optimising the Management of Low Back Pain
+15 May 5 Keys to the Management of Back Pain

 Low back pain is unfortunately one of the most common complaints of musculoskeletal pain in Australia.
 Coupled with this, there is a trend towards an increase in the number of low back pain complaints which become chronic or ongoing.
 Contemporary back pain evidence suggests that this should not be the case and your episode of back pain should settle within 6-8 weeks.
 Read on as we discuss 5 of the most common questions clients ask us during a consult.